What is Google AdWords?waheed

 An ad group is a container for your keywords, AdWords advertisements, and landing pages.

-Google tends to reward advertisers who generate AdWords campaigns with tightly structured ad groups.
+Google trends to reward advertisers who generate AdWords campaigns with tightly structured ad groups.

 It’s important not to dump all your keywords into the same ad group, but to control your keywords into themes.